Unitarization of infinite-range forces: graviton-graviton scattering: Unitarization of the graviton-graviton PWAs

 as required by unitarity, cf. Eq.~\eqref{200121.17}.

 We then take the following general expression for a PWA $T_{\lm'_1\lm'_2,\lm_1\lm_2}^{(J)}(s)$~\cite{nd}, which automatically fulfills two-body unitarity, Eq.~\eqref{200121.16},

-Unless strictly necessary, in the following we suppress the helicity subscripts of $T^{(J)}$ and $R^{(J)}$.
+Unless strictly necessary, in the following we suppress the helicity subscripts of $T^{(J)}$ and $R^{(J)}$ for simplicty in the writing.
 The function $R^{(J)}(s)$ has no two-body unitarity cut because this is fully accounted for by $g(s)$, as it is clear by comparing with Eq.~\eqref{200121.17}.
 Following Refs.~\cite{oww,Oller:2000fj} we obtain $R^{(J)}(s)$ by matching $T^{(J)}(s)$ in Eq.~\eqref{200530.1} to its perturbative calculation order by order within the low-energy EFT for gravity.
 Noting that the contribution from $g(s)$ enters at $\mathcal O((G s)^2)$ in the expansion of $T^{(J)}(s)$ in powers of $s$, Eq.~\eqref{200530.1}, one obtains that

 In general $R^{(J)}(s)$ comprises LHCs due to multi-graviton exchanges, as well as extra RHCs involving intermediate states with more than 2 gravitons.
 However, all these contributions are ${\cal O}\left((G s)^2\right)$.
 For the present case we have just one pole in $T^{(J)}(s)^{-1}$ because $V^{(J)}(s)$ has only one simple zero at $s\to0$, as found in general relativity.
 Scenarios including higher-energy degrees of freedom can be implemented in the dispersion relation by including more poles in $R^{(J)}$, called Castillejo-Dalitz-Dyson (CDD) poles after Ref.~\cite{Castillejo:1956}.